garethgeorge/backrest/docs/src/docs/multihost.md

 ## Troubleshooting

 **Client can't connect**: Verify the Instance URL is reachable from the client.
 The URL should include the port (default 9898).
-If using a reverse proxy, ensure it supports HTTP/2 and WebSocket connections (needed for the bidirectional sync stream).
+If using a reverse proxy, ensure it supports HTTP/2 (needed for the bidirectional sync stream) and is configured to allow long polling requests (e.g. 10+ minutes).
+Disable any proxy timeouts or payload size limits that could interfere with the sync connection.
+Recommend using a modern reverse proxy like Caddy.

 **Pairing fails**: Check that the pairing token hasn't expired and hasn't exceeded its max uses.
 Generate a new token if needed.